 Plate-glass windows are estimated to kill hundreds of millions of songbirds every year.
-As this is a cross-disciplinary challenge involving avian behavior, building design, and campus sustainability, Biology professor Mike Butler and Engineering professor David Brandes have teamed up with a number of students to better understand the extent of this problem on our campus and to develop some effective ways to reduce fatalities here.
-Our dataset demonstrates that window strikes are clustered in spring and fall at some of the newer campus buildings that have extensive reflective glass (e.g. Hugel, Skillman, Kirby sports center).
-A variety of species are affected as illustrated in the photos later on this page — surprisingly, hummingbirds are the most frequently killed species.
-We recently gave a presentation at the 2018 LVAIC Sustainability Conference summarizing our efforts.
+As this is a cross-disciplinary challenge involving avian behavior, building design, and campus sustainability, Biology professor Mike Butler and Engineering professor David Brandes teamed up with a number of students to better understand the extent of this problem on our campus and to develop some effective ways to reduce fatalities here.
+Our dataset demonstrated that window strikes were clustered in spring and fall at some of the newer campus buildings that had extensive reflective glass (e.g. Hugel, Skillman, Kirby sports center).
+A variety of species were affected as illustrated in the photos later on this page — surprisingly, hummingbirds were the most frequently killed species.
+Here is a presentation we gave at the 2018 LVAIC Sustainability Conference summarizing our efforts.

 - Continent-wide analysis of how urbanization affects bird-window collision mortality in North America

 Fortunately, this is a problem with some relatively inexpensive solutions.
 In collaboration with our team and alumnus Jeff Acopian, Plant Operations installed Acopian Birdsavers on several campus buildings as a pilot program to test their effectiveness in reducing collisions.
 You may have noticed these on Hugel and Williams Visual Arts.
-So far the results are very promising, collisions have been reduced to near zero at Hugel and we are pilot testing the method on Skillman Library.
-In our view this effort needs to be expanded to more high-risk windows on campus.
+The results have been very encouraging, as collisions have been reduced to near zero at Hugel.
+In addition, we convinced the College to add Feather Friendly (www.featherfriendly.com) window film to the front of Skillman library facing the Quad, which has also significantly reduced bird collisions.
+And finally, the College now has a written policy that new construction must include fritted glass for bird safety – see Rockwell Integrated Science Center, Acopian Engineering 5th floor expansion, Markle parking deck, and most recently the new Simon Center.
+We are immensely gratified that our research and advocacy led to these substantial changes on campus.

 Links: